 Sometimes, even your friends and family can’t help you with some of those new mum problems.

-But don’t worry, there are many sources of expert help – and no matter what your concern is in your postnatal period, they’ll have heard it all before.
+But don’t worry, there are many sources of expert help – and no matter what your concern is, they’ll have heard it all before.
 There’s your own healthcare team, of course, as well as the NCT and other charities – a web search will give you plenty of leads.

 And don’t forget the variety of apps out there that can help